bitcoin/bitcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Bitcoin Core release.
+The project leader is the release manager for each Litecoin Core release.

 Copyright
 ---------
+Copyright 2017 The Litecoin Core Developers

+- bitcoin: Copyright (c) 2009-2017 Bitcoin Core Developers (MIT License)

 By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in `contrib/debian/copyright` or at